Battle of West Henan–North Hubei: Battles in Henan

-The 68th, 85th and 89th Armies of the Chinese 31st Army grouped launched an attack on 5 April against the Japanese army 110th division in an area in Henan 110km north of Xixia town.
+The 68th, 85th and 89th Armies of the Chinese 31st Army Group launched an attack on 5 April against the Japanese army 110th division in an area in Henan 110km north of Xixia town.
 The Japanese were in trouble since they only had 6 infantry battalions so they sent an artillery battalion and 2 infantry battalions to reinforce them, but even they were not enough and Japan sent 5 more infantry battalions to stabilise the front lines against China.
 Japan then attempted a failed counterattack against the Chinese starting on 29 April, a Japanese military report claimed that the Chinese "inflicted tremendous casualties on the Japanese and, on 10 May, the 110th Division suspended its attack in order to re-form its line, Taking advantage of this opportunity, the enemy attacked but this time the Japanese succeeded in pushing them back."